Hanningz/SMMRepository./README.md

 ## Welcome to Semantic Meta Model Repository

-This repository can be seen as platform for presenting and sharing multiple data models of IoT devices, such as LWM2M, UCI model as well as other non-standard models.
+This repository can be seen as a platform for presenting and sharing multiple data models for IoT device management, such as LWM2M, BLE models as well as other non-standard or proprietary models.
 Moreover, it helps enterprises (organizations) to manage data models for objects and demonstrate them publicly in more appealing way.

 ### Features

-* Browsing diverse data models in more interactive way
+* Browsing diverse data models in a more interactive way
-* Searching models, which implemented by using List.js (a JavaScript library), more information see [List.js](http://listjs.com/)
+* Searching models, which is implemented by using List.js (a JavaScript library).
+For more information see [List.js](http://listjs.com/)
-* Downloading XML or JSON files within data models, but only works in _**Chrome**_ and _**Firefox**_, not _**IE**_
+* Downloading XML or JSON files containing the data models for use by management servers (Currently supports _**Chrome**_ and _**Firefox**_)
-* New data models could be contributed by pull request
+* Allowing new data models to be contributed by pull requests

-### Work of Contribute
+### To Contribute

-All new data models are suggested to be contributed by sending pull request in GitHub.
-If you are new to pull request, please check more information here: [read more](https://docs.google.com/presentation/d/1X_hKpOGpy-lHmtnomO9aA8OPYzGSnaPdtiviwl7QY4U/edit#slide=id.p3)
+We suggest contributing new data models by using Github pull requests.
+If you are new to pull requests, please check for more information here: [read more](https://docs.google.com/presentation/d/1X_hKpOGpy-lHmtnomO9aA8OPYzGSnaPdtiviwl7QY4U/edit#slide=id.p3)